-One must understand that the message spread by the Lord Jesus in the Age of Grace was only the way of repentance.
+Understanding that the message spread by the Lord Jesus in the Age of Grace was merely the way of repentance is essential

-1. One must understand that the message spread by the Lord Jesus in the Age of Grace was only the way of repentance.
+1. Understanding that the message spread by the Lord Jesus in the Age of Grace was merely the way of repentance is essential

 Bible Verses for Reference: